ZhimaoLin/direct-approval-rate-and-release-deadline/README.md

 By default this value is `2`. <br>
 **Once you changed this value, you need to re-run step 3 and 4 in order to get the corresponding results**

+### Open Terminal on your Mac and direct to step3 folder in our repository `direct-approval-rate-and-release-deadline/step3` using command `cd` <br>
+  If you do not know how to use command `cd`, you can Google it or check this [tutorial](https://macpaw.com/how-to/use-terminal-on-mac).

 ### Run
   > ```python3 step3.py```